 How to proceed

-It is very important to be aware of potential chemical safety issues regarding the re-use and recycling of materials containing known or unknown chemicals of concern.
-By being aware of this, many potential issues regarding the safety of the products can be dealt with and solutions incorporated in the recycling process before the product reaches the market.
+It is very important to be aware of potential chemical safety issues regarding the reuse and recycling of materials containing known or unknown chemicals of concern.
+By being aware of this, many potential issues regarding the safety of the products can be dealt with and solutions incorporated into the recycling process before the product reaches the market.

 When regulatory rules and guidelines are not yet suited for this fast-emerging field, a case-by-case risk-based approach to recycled materials is advisable which focuses on the applications.
 This type of screening is specifically relevant when the use of secondary raw materials could be for different applications with different exposure profiles than the original products.

 I leave the final remark of this article to ECHA’s Executive Director Bjorn Hansen;